kipkir/alx-system_engineering-devops/0x02-shell_redirections/README.md

-print all characters a and c from input z and e respectively
+removes all letters c and C